InternalHellhound/Guides/Silicium/Porting/Snapdragon/Device/README.md

 Create a Folder Named `DeviceMemoryMapLib` in `Mu-Silicium/Platforms/<Device Vendor>/<Device Codename>Pkg/Library/`. <br />
 After that create two Files called `DeviceMemoryMapLib.c` and `DeviceMemoryMapLib.inf`. <br />

-You can either make the Memory Map by yourself or use an automated [Script](https://gist.github.com/N1kroks/0b3942a951a2d4504efe82ab82bc7a50) if your SoC is Snapdragon 8 Gen 2 (SM8550) or older. <br />
+You can either make the Memory Map by yourself or use an automated [Script](https://gist.github.com/N1kroks/0b3942a951a2d4504efe82ab82bc7a50)<br />
 >NOTE: script also create Configuration Map, remove it from Memory Map

 If you want to make the Memory Map by yourself, here is a template for the .c File: